jw2249a/2017-bayes-audit/2017-code/README.md

 ### Audit stages

-Audit Central determines when a new audit stage is ready to start.
+Audit Central determines when a new audit stage starts.

-A new ``stage-nnn`` subdirectory is created, and the audit computations begin, based on all available sampling data (from ``32-audited-votes``) at the time the stage begins.
+A new ``stage-nnn`` subdirectory is created, where ``nnn`` is the stage number as a three-digit decimal, and the audit computations begin, based on all available sampling data (from ``32-audited-votes``) at the time the stage begins.

-We assume that a stage is represented by a three-digit integer, starting at "000" for the initialization information stage (no ballots sampled yet), followed by "001", "002", ...

 #### Per-stage audit files